mythLabs/bulk-csv-processing/README.md

 ### Features-

-* Reading from CSV
+* Reading from CSV - Can be of any size

-* Writing to CSV